Launch Date Announced š The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Wait until it stops rolling may be?

-del_grande Premium Member about 1 month ago
+del_grande Premium Member 2 months ago

 I assume she means, āpeople who stand up and get into the aisle when the Fasten Seat Belt sign is turn off when the plane is at the gate.ā I suppose youāve never had to make an OāHare Dash?
 Meanwhile, the people in the row in front of you who waited are the ones that have the bags that test the limits of ācarry-onā in the overhead bins, and Of Course it takes them forever to try to get them out without having them fall to the floor.

-jd wigman about 1 month ago
+jd wigman 2 months ago

 I agree this is one of my pet peeves